 Since 1 July 2017, the government has extended the tax exemption on earnings in retirement phase (currently applicable to superannuation pensions) to other retirement products such as deferred lifetime annuities, and in-house annuity products that super funds, or other financial organisations may want to offer.

 In plain English, the difference between a pension and an annuity, is that a pension is an income stream offered by a super fund, while an annuity is an income stream offered by a life insurance company.
 In reality, annuities (more accurately known as immediate annuities) are more commonly known as guaranteed income streams, for a fixed period, or for a person’s lifetime, or a variation of those two options.
-For a backgrounder on annuities generally, see SuperGuide article Peace of mind, at a cost: 10 things to know about annuities.
+For a backgrounder on annuities generally, see SuperGuide article What are annuities, and will they work for me?.

 How feasible are guaranteed pensions for everyday Australians?